Introduction: Zero Security Camera

 - Dummy Security camera EBay ~ £4

+It is possible to get V1 camera with zero cable included at a significantly cheaper price.
+V1 has a lower still image resolution than V2 but still good and video is the same.
 In addition the networking should have some power injection method.
 I used a simple 4 port + uplink power injecting hub that can support 4 cameras.
 Suitable units are available on EBay for about £14.
 Single pass through power injectors can also be obtained for about £3.
 A 12V 2A PSU is a good central power source.

 Step 2: Preparing the Pi Zero Module